Frequently Asked Questions

 How Much Does Jive Cost?

 Each registered device & phone number will have a monthly fee.
 The monthly fees will depend on the number of users you add to your system.
-Please contact your sales representative to get a quote for service.
+Please contact your VoIP Consultant to get a quote for service.

 What is a User?